PureStake/collator-tools/sweep_tool/README.md

 pip3 install -r requirements.txt
 ```

-## Config
+## Config - Standalone

-Set up a JSON config file with the following keys (see example .config.example):
+Set up a JSON config file with the following keys (see example .config.example.json):

 * `proxy_mnemonic`.
 Mnemonic of the balance proxy (for the `from_addresses`)
 * `from_addresses`.
 List of addresses from which the funds will be swept